observa-skin-analysis-harleyst

 observ-close-up

-At the clinic, we use the Observ 520x alongside our Visia facial analysis scanner.
+The Observ 520x is used alongside the Visia facial analysis scanner at the clinic.
 The two devices overlap in some areas and complement each other in others.
-For most patients, one scan per consultation is enough.
-For specific concerns like deep pigmentation or vascular patterns, we sometimes use both.
+For most patients, one scan per consultation is appropriate.
+For patients with specific concerns such as deep pigmentation or a significant vascular component, both may be used.

 Talk to the team